-Table 1.
-Art Integrated Learning Criteria
+Table 1 Art Integrated Learning Criteria rubic 1.746 mogratoa Louining ontonia

 The Seoul Agenda (UNESCO, 2010) aimed to broaden and materialize the proposals made in 2006 under the UNESCO Conference in Lisbon.
 The proposals made in Seoul's agenda is that arts education plays an important role in the process of transforming educational systems in the direction of meeting the needs of learners and adapting to the requirements of a world characterized by profound technological changes, development and socio-cultural inequalities.
 The main directions established by this document are to: